Rasathanthram: Plot

 Kanmani tells the court that she and Premachandran are in love and intended to elope.
 She said this to avoid imprisonment.
 Soon, Kanmani develops an affection towards Premachandran.
 Premachandran tells her that she does not know anything about him and that he is an ex-convict in a murder case.
 Actually, Premachandran's friend Sivan murdered a hooligan who abused Premachandran's sister.
 Kanmani now agrees to go to Tamil Nadu, but Premachandran does not let her go, he admits her in a hostel.

-Premachandran's brother, Rajendran, comes to the fray and asks Balan Master to attend his daughter's marriage.
+Premachandran's brother, Ramachandran, comes to the fray and asks Balan Master to attend his daughter's marriage.
 He asks that Premachandran not come.
 Actually, Balan Master and Premachandran are living far away from home because of the bad nature shown by Premachandran's brother and sister.
 Balan Master is not willing to go without Premachandran.
 Premachandran who loves his niece as his daughter changes Balan Master's mind, by going with him without anybody knowing he is there.
 On returning, they see their rented house being destroyed.
 Balan Master takes shelter in an old age home headed by a retired Colonel until a new house can be rented.

 Premachandran goes to Kochi to meet Sivan – who is now a business tycoon, but Sivan does not meet Premachandran's needs.
 On returning, Premachandran finds out that Balan Master is dead.
 He performs the ceremonial rites and goes to Kanmani.
 Meanwhile, Kanmani's so called uncle (Jagathty Sreekumar) – who wants to marry Kanmani – and his sister have court orders to take Kanmani back to Tamil Nadu.
 But, Premachandran grabs the "thali mala" from Sundara Pandian, ties the knot on Kanmani and subsequently marries her.